Active Sensemaking

 • Identify the population-of-interest and sub groups impacted by this.

-• Mobilize key actors who will initiate and support an Active Sensemaking Initiative in Spryng.io.
+• Mobilize key actors who will initiate and support the Active Sensemaking initiative, including the toolchain (digital platform and/or low-tech workflow) required to collect stories and self-signification data.

 • Mobilize key conditions needed to undertake research (financial, environmental, legal, etc ).